grasberk/ML_Projects/CC_Churn_README.md

 # ML_Projects
-# Credit Card Users Churn Prediction (By: Ganesh Avula)
+# Project 2: Credit Card Users Churn Prediction
+Ganesh Avula

 This repository contains the code and analysis for a machine learning project predicting credit card user churn at Thera Bank.